 Spectacular views over vast floodplains await those on the Sandstone and River Bushwalk, as do sightings of the Chestnut-Quilled Rock-Pigeon and Square-Tailed Kite.

 The Partridge pigeon is endemic to the Top End of the Northern Territory.
-In the local Gudjeihmi language it is called Ragul and represents a traditional tell-tale sign of season and traditional burning regimes.
+In the local Gudjeihmi language it’s called Ragul and represents a traditional tell-tale sign of season and traditional burning regimes.

 For the love of the Brolga

-The graceful giant of the wetland birds, the Brolga can grow up to 125cm and is famous for the energetic and romantic dance during mating season and is thought that the Brolga mates for life.
+The graceful giant of the wetland birds, the Brolga can grow up to 125cm and is famous for the energetic and romantic dance during mating season.
+It’s thought that the Brolga mates for life.

 Brolgas frequent many of the wetland areas throughout Kakadu in the wet season, and in the dry season can be spotted in dry grassland and around natural springs.